-At NTS, we’ve long championed that in order to create a space that appears bigger than it is, the choice of materials, textures, and colors is crucial, none more so than when designing a home that will meet the demands of future homeowners too, as is intended by the flexible design.
+At NTS, we’ve long championed that in order to create a space that appears bigger than it is, the choice of materials, textures, and colours is crucial, none more so than when designing a home that will meet the demands of future homeowners too, as is intended by the flexible design.
 Upon moving in, the homeowner wanted to make the living room more spacious, dividing the larger space into smaller, more comfortable zones.
 Rather than changing the floor plan, the homeowner built furniture to divide the space, ensuring that it could be moved freely and was not fixed to the walls.

-Storage at the entrance for shoes and clothes, and the tones of the wooden floor provide a warm cozy entrance to offset the chill of a Polish winter.
+Storage at the entrance for shoes and clothes, and the tones of the wooden floor provide a warm cosy entrance to offset the chill of a Polish winter.
 The homeowner expanded the living room as much as possible by building floor-to-ceiling shelving made of custom Ikea bookshelves.
 The lower part of the shelving is accessible from both the living room and the bedroom, and there is a projector screen that drops down in front of it.

+On the other side of the living room, there is a Green sofa which doubles as a guest bed.
+In front of the sofa, there is a coffee table which is also where the projector is hidden.
 The lights in the ceiling are on rails and can be manipulated and even added to as needed, further driving the flexibility of the home.

-Architects deliberately pursued a simple white kitchen kitchen to blend it into the walls and act as a neutral backdrop to the green dining table and chairs.
+Architects deliberately pursued a simple white kitchen to blend it into the walls and act as a neutral backdrop to the green dining table and chairs.
 The kitchen contains an induction hob, dishwasher, granite sink, fridge and oak countertop with a splashback tiled with small white ceramic tiles to add an interesting texture.

 The countertop is placed in front of the window and is a great place to prep meals as it enjoys access to a lot of light.
 A round table has been deliberately chosen to allow people to freely walk around it.

 Storage has been carefully considered in the bedroom.
 An elevated bedframe allows for storage beneath, and the rear of the shelf also functions as a bedside table.
 There is a folding desk that works as a shelf when not in use.
-The Bed is located on the other side of the living room bookcase and integrated with it.
-On the lower part some cabinets can be opened only from the living room, but one of them works as a two-sided opening cabinet.
+The bed is located on the other side of the living room bookcase and integrated with it.
+On the lower half, some cabinets can be opened only from the living room, but one of them works as a two-sided opening cabinet.
 The inner shelves work as a bedside table, but also as a fun window between two zones.